RecipesLearn

 And I think ribs hung in the PBC taste best.

-With all that said, I’d rather smoke brisket on my Weber Kettle – I think it tastes better with Low and Slow barbecue and is more tender.
+But, I’d still rather smoke brisket on my Weber Kettle – I think it tastes better with Low and Slow barbecue and is more tender.

 You build a better bark but miss out on that direct heat flavor.